 - A lot of jewelry.
 Don’t wear anything out into the gulf, and just leave the expensive bling at home!
 Chances are you’ll spend as *much* time as possible soaking up sun before heading inside to get ready for dinner, and you’ll want to lean more minimalistic.

 - Beach towels, linens, etc. Resorts always have fresh errrrrrthang out for you.
 Secrets actually had fresh beach towels rolled up ready to go on each and every chair at the pool and on the beach! #bless

 - Food, snacks, drinks.
 What food can you bring to Mexico?
 Well, actually, don’t bother bringing ANYTHING!
 Unless you have a sort of allergy or food requirements that absolutely require you to BYO, take advantage of the whole all-inclusive spiel!
 They really do have everything and then some.

 - Travel guides/books.
 The concierges are SO GOOD at helping you plan your trips as soon as you get there – they know the real deal!
 Secrets has a whole team to help out, and the resort that J and I stayed at for our honeymoon had the same.
 Save the luggage space!

 Have you ever been to Mexico, or any all-inclusive resort for that matter?
 What’s on YOUR Mexico packing list?

-Would you agree/disagree with my Mexico packing list above?
+Would you agree/disagree with my Mexico packing list and checklist for traveling to Mexico above?
 What would you add to any of ’em?
 If you’re a seasoned vacationer, first off, take me with ya next time, mkay?
 Second, drop yo’ travel wisdom in a comment below…we’re all dreaming of a tropical vacay!

 Lastly, here are few of my travel favorites, for anyone else with a bit of sunshine wanderlust right about now. 😉